GW-SHC/c_bootstrap/modules/mod03/readme.md

 free(number); // Be sure to free when you're done!
 ```

-**Exercise 5:** Make another version of your complex number addition program, this time allocating memory for the structs on the heap instead of the stack.
+**Exercise 6:** Make another version of your complex number addition program from module 2, this time allocating memory for the structs on the heap instead of the stack.